tomjaguarpaw/H2/posts/set-bag-irrelevance.markdown

 # The Set/Bag Irrelevance

-From time to time it is discussed whether SQL's support for duplicate tuples in queries is useful and the Codd et al's relational model is lacking because it forbids thema, or whether they make SQL a worse language and the relation model is better of for eliminating them.
+From time to time it is discussed whether SQL's support for duplicate tuples in queries is useful and Codd et al's relational model is lacking because it forbids them, or whether they make SQL a worse language and the relation model is better off for eliminating them.
 The former could be called "allowing bags".
 Bags (or multisets) are like sets except they permit repeated elements.

 Date discusses the issue in the 22 pages of the "Date on Database" chapter "Double Trouble, Double Trouble".
-His objections to duplicate tuples seem to be, paraphrasing
+His objections to duplicate tuples seem to be (paraphrasing)

 1. "The existence of duplicate tuples implies the ability to distinguish identical things".
 This objection I do not understand.
-   He relates it vaguely to a philosophical concept of "The Principle of Indistinguishability of Indiscernables", though the reasoning is unclear.
+   He relates it vaguely to a philosophical concept of "The Principle of Indistinguishability of Indiscernables" though the reasoning is unclear.
 Date claims (perhaps correctly) that there is no way to distinguish the "two" 6s that appear in the bag {3,6,6,8,8,8,11}
    but again it is unclear why any particular conclusion should follow